 Sunset behind the mountain peak over Balos beach, Crete, Greece - credits: natalyphotography/Shutterstock.com

-The sun sets behind the small peninsula of Tigani and paints the sky with all sorts of colors as it dives in the Cretan sea.
-This background is ideal for you to have a last swim at the cooling waters of the lagoon and lay on the long pinkish beaches of Balos.
+The sun sets behind the small peninsula of Tigani and paints the sky with all sorts of colors as it dives into the Cretan sea.
+This background is ideal for you to have a last swim in the cooling waters of the lagoon and lay on the long pinkish beaches of Balos.

 Lindos – Rhodes

-Visit the temple of Lindian Athena, see from up close the huge relief of a trireme (warship) dated in the 2nd century BC and admire the Hellenistic walls of the sanctuary and the Castle of the Knights of St. John.
+Visit the temple of Lindian Athena, see from up close the huge relief of a trireme (warship) dated in the 2nd century BC, and admire the Hellenistic walls of the sanctuary and the Castle of the Knights of St. John.

 Sounio - Attica